Cristiane (footballer): 2009–present

 Cristiane signed a three-month loan contract with Santos on 14 August 2009 to play in the Copa Libertadores.
 She helped her club win both competitions, and scored a goal in the Copa do Brasil final.

 In September 2011, she joined Russian Champions League contestant WFC Rossiyanka.
 A year later she moved to São José Esporte Clube of São José dos Campos, Brazil.
 Early in 2013 it was announced that Cristiane would join the Icheon Daekyo WFC (Daekyo Kangaroos) in South Korea's WK-League.
 She quit South Korea shortly afterwards, in order to join Centro Olímpico in Brazil.

 In August 2015 Cristiane and compatriot Érika made a double transfer to French UEFA Women's Champions League contenders Paris Saint-Germain Féminines.
 Paris coach Farid Benstiti already knew Cristiane, having been her boss at Rossiyanka.

 In July 2017, Cristiane joined Changchun Zhuoyue on a transfer from Paris Saint-Germain Féminines.

 In October 2017, Cristiane was one of five Brazil players to quit international football, disgruntled at pay and conditions, and the Brazilian Football Confederation's sacking of head coach Emily Lima.
 She soon relented and indicated a willingness to return to the national team in February 2018, ahead of the 2018 Copa América Femenina.

 On 16 January 2020, after a one-year spell at São Paulo, Cristiane returned to Santos.
 On 10 December 2022, she renewed her contract until the end of 2024.

 On 13 January 2024, Cristiane rescinded her contract with Santos, and was announced at Flamengo the following day.

 Personal life

-Cristiane is openly lesbian, and has been in a relationship with Ana Paula Garcia Silva, a lawyer, since February 2019.
+Cristiane is lesbian, and has been in a relationship with Ana Paula Garcia Silva, a lawyer, since February 2019.
 On 15 August 2020, the two married in São Paulo, Brazil.
 Her son Bento was born on 26 April 2021.